keelback-code/wizard-name-generator/README.md

 ![Biscuit no input error alert](assets/images/readme-images/input-error.jpg)

 * If the ASCII value is too great for the equation an error alert will be generated asking the user to input a shorter word.
+Technically the error is not related to length, but to numerical value, but the simplest way to communicate this error to the user is to ask for a shorter word as this will result in a smaller numerical value.

 ![Ascii ceiling error alert](assets/images/readme-images/ascii-error.jpg)